benjaminhuo/openfaas-runtime/README.md

 ### Support

-We would love your feedback on this CLI tool so don't hesitate to let us know what is wrong and how we could improve it, just file an [issue](https://github.com/triggermesh/tm/issues/new)
+We would love your feedback on these Openfaas knative templates so don't hesitate to let us know what is wrong and how we could improve it, just file an [issue](https://github.com/triggermesh/tm/issues/new)

 ### Code of Conduct